hergin/dotnet-test-with-coverage/README.md

 * Install Docker

-* Run docker container (make sure docker container is running)
+* Run a linux container (make sure docker is running and engine is started)
   * `docker run -it ubuntu`

 * Install dotnet